hgeri95/async-spring-security-demo/README.md

 *You can skip this chapter if you are not interested in the proof.*

 I created a small Spring demo app with Spring Security and with an @Async method.
-I have an AuthenticationFilter, which is very primitive, but it works as most of the filters, for example most of the JWT (JSON WEB TOKEN) implementations do the same thing with some token parsing.
+I have an AuthenticationFilter, which is very primitive, but it works as most of the security filters, without token validation.

 ```java
 @Component